JulianO911/factored-test/README.md

 ## Run app in local machine

 For run the application, please install the spring boot tool for the IDE that [page](https://spring.io/tools) shows and run it (make sure that maven is installed).
+To access, put localhost:8080 in the browser.

 That's it.
 I hope this documentation results useful.
 Thank you for reading.